Hey, fellow pet lovers!

 National Puppy Day, 23rd March 2019

-National Puppy Day is such a wonderful day to celebrate and is all about the unconditional love, joy and happiness our canine pups bring us each and every day, as well as raising awareness about the importance of orphaned and shelter puppies and the horrors of puppy mills worldwide.
-National Puppy Day is celebrated on the 23rd of March each year and was founded by Colleen Paige who is a Pet and Home Lifestyle expert with a serious passion and love for animals.
+National Puppy Day is such a wonderful day to celebrate.
+It is all about the unconditional love, joy and happiness our canine pups bring us each day, as well as raising awareness about the importance of orphaned and shelter puppies and the horrors of puppy mills worldwide.
+National Puppy Day is celebrated on the 23rd of March each year and was founded by Colleen Paige, who is a Pet and Home Lifestyle expert with a serious passion and love for animals.

-As well as National Puppy Day Colleen is responsible for creating many other days that celebrate the worlds unconditional love for canine and feline companions, as well as horses and wildlife and below you can see a list of the other national days Colleen has founded.
+As well as National Puppy Day Colleen is responsible for creating other days that celebrate the worlds, unconditional love, for canine and feline companions, as well as horses and wildlife and below you can see a list of the other national days Colleen has founded.

 National Walk Your Dog Week, 2nd October.

-You’ll have to excuse the quality of these photos as they were taken a good while ago but above you can see Nia when she was almost a year old just after she had ripped up a chair cushion, her little face says it all!!
-The next photo of Nia is when she decided to run down the passage in our flat which is fairly long with a whole roll of loo roll that was still attached to the toilet roll holder, she ran into the sitting room and wrapped it around herself, she is just too cute!!
+You’ll have to excuse the quality of these photos as they were taken a good while ago, but above you can see Nia when she was almost a year old just after she had ripped up a chair cushion, her little face says it all!
+The next photo of Nia is when she decided to run down the long passage in our flat with a whole roll of toilet roll that was still attached to the toilet roll holder, she ran into the sitting room and wrapped it around herself, she is too cute!

 Nia was an only dog until she was just over one years old and then I talked to my partner about getting her a little friend to grow up alongside, we both agreed that it was a good idea and I started hunting for the perfect pooch which ended up being little Lily.

-Lily was such a lovely but completely crazy puppy, we introduced her into our little family back in January 2016 and I had just started a Real Estate Degree a few months before in September, probably not the best time to get a puppy in all honestly but I wouldn’t change it for the world.
-However, the first few months were so tough because every morning between 3 and 5am all she wanted to do was play, she had absolutely no interest in sleep what so ever.
-Thankfully, she has grown out of this now and loves her sleep-ins which I’m super happy about, as those first few months were quite difficult but I got through them and managed to pass my first year of study despite the lack of sleep.
+Lily was an utterly crazy puppy, and we introduced her into our little family back in January 2016.
+I had just started a Real Estate Degree a few months before in September, probably not the best time to get a puppy in all honestly, but I wouldn’t change it for the world.
+However, the first few months were so tough because every morning between 3 and 5 am all she wanted to do was play, she had no interest in sleep what so ever.
+Thankfully, she has grown out of this now and loves sleeping which I’m super happy about, as those first few months were quite tricky, but I got through them and managed to pass my first year of study despite the lack of sleep.

-Also, if you’ve enjoyed learning about my girls and would like to learn more about Nia and Lily then check out two of my previous posts that talk all about their little personalities, what they like to get up to and much more…
+Also, if you’ve enjoyed learning about my girls and would like to learn more about Nia and Lily then here are two of my previous posts that talk all about their little personalities, what they like to get up to and much more.

 Adopt Don’t Shop!